mzaeld/DSAI-3202/README.md

 #description
-This repository is for parallel and distributed computing for DSAI3202 this is the lecture
+This repository is for parallel and distributed computing for DSAI3202

-trying distribution
+This is Assignment 1

+Part I:
+description: I have to create square functions and apply the synchronous and asynchronous